Nyxol® Eye Drops to Begin Phase 3 Development through the 505(b)(2) Pathway

 Nyxol has been shown to reduce pupil size by relaxing the iris dilator muscle in normal eyes.
 To counteract mydriatic drugs, Nyxol could be instilled in the eyes to more rapidly reverse mydriasis, thereby potentially relieving post-exam side effects, visual impairment, eye strain and discomfort.

 MIRA-1 (NCT04024891) Phase 2b results showed statistically significant reductions in pupil diameter (PD) at 1 hour, 2 hours, and 4 hours post-treatment compared to placebo.
 Nyxol also returned more subjects to baseline vision (accommodation) and PD within 2 hours compared to placebo.

 Building on these results, we plan to launch Phase 3 study MIRA-2 in the first half of 2020.

 Individuals with presbyopia use reading glasses, contact lenses, and in some cases, surgical interventions, but there are no currently approved drug therapies for presbyopia.
 There are several drawbacks to reading glasses.
 For example, presbyopia only affects near vision, so reading glasses must be put on and taken off throughout the day.
-Contact lenses for presbyopia may cause eye strain, night vision disturbances, and other side effects.
+Contact lenses for presbyopia can cause eye strain, night vision disturbances, and other side effects.
 Eye drops are considered to be the “holy grail” alternative to corrective devices for presbyopia.

 In ORION-1 (NCT03960866), a recently completed Phase 2b study, Nyxol as a single agent showed statistically significant improvement of 1 or more lines from baseline in near visual acuity, with a trend of 2 or more lines of improvement at multiple time points.